Waste picker

-A waste picker is a person who salvages reusable or recyclable materials thrown away by others to sell or for personal consumption.
+A waste picker also known as waste collector or garbage collector is a person who salvages reusable or recyclable materials thrown away by others to sell or for personal consumption.
 There are millions of waste pickers worldwide, predominantly in developing countries, but increasingly in post-industrial countries as well.

 Various forms of waste picking have been practiced since antiquity, but modern traditions of waste picking took root during industrialization in the nineteenth century.
 Over the past half-century, waste picking has expanded vastly in the developing world due to urbanization, toxic colonialism and the global waste trade.
 Many cities only provide solid waste collection.

 Terminology

 Many terms are used to refer to people who salvage recyclables from the waste stream for sale or personal consumption.
-In English, these terms include rag picker, reclaimer, informal resource recoverer, binner, recycler, poacher, salvager, scavenger, and waste picker; in Spanish cartonero, chatarrero, pepenador, clasificador, minador and reciclador; and in Portuguese catador de materiais recicláveis.
+In English, these terms include rag picker, reclaimer, informal resource recoverer, litter picker, recycler, poacher, salvager, scavenger, and waste picker; in Spanish cartonero, chatarrero, pepenador, clasificador, minador and reciclador; and in Portuguese catador de materiais recicláveis.
 A more contemporary term, focusing on the outcome of the professional activity, is "informal sector recycling".
 However, the word "informal" can be partly misleading, because in practice a continuum between total informality and proper organization in taxed registered formal activities may be encountered.

-In 2008, participants of the First World Conference of Waste Pickers chose to use the term "waste picker" for English usage to facilitate global communication.
+In 2008, participants of the First World Conference of Waste Pickers chose the term "waste picker" for English usage to facilitate global communication.
 The term "scavenger" is also commonly used, but many waste pickers find it demeaning due to the implied comparison with animals.

 A waste picker is different from a waste collector because the waste collected by the latter may be destined for a landfill or incinerator, not necessarily for a recycling facility.

 "Dumpster diving" generally refers to the practice of anti-consumer and freegan activists who reclaim items such as food and clothes from the waste stream as a form of protest against consumer culture.
 "Waste picking" generally refers to activity motivated purely by economic need.